MariMachaidze/Internship-2024/README.md

 30 July:
  - checking 4 possible inside broken resistors in example of 4x4 grid.
  - Steps to check codes:
  1. saving_voltage_data.py - change variable broken to any of these: V11, H11, V12, H21.
  2. after running the code the data will be downloaded to the path that was chosen in the code
  3. making perimeter - upload the data by changing variables beginning and ending
  4. after running the code new data will be downloaded to the path that was chosen in the code
  5. finalizing recursion - upload the data by changing the path and run
  6. The output meanings - 0 - H11, 1 - V12, 2 - H21, 3 - V11
  - These 4 examples are working!
+ - I am starting working on considering that connection resistor to be broken.
+(I'm gonna continue this tomorrow too)

 28 July:
  - I am working on finilizing recurion solution.